Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 Well… yes and no.

 Yes, because we see a connection between successful product launches having a strong PPA implementation.
+Leading brands like Coca-Cola use price pack architecture to meet evolving consumer needs across regions and income segments.

 No, because 90% of these product launches fail to meet their financial target which can be linked to ineffective pricing strategies among other factors.
 It’s obvious that this puts the existing implementors and especially new adopters in a dilemma, questioning the effectiveness of price pack architecture.